Close

 Traditional Black Box Captions

-Embedded Multiple-Language Captioning
+Embedded Multiple-Language Captioning for Live Streams

 For greater flexibility and additional language options, a great option is to embed live captions on the webpage where you have embedded your live stream viewer.